Quality professionals help organisations to deliver. We explain who they are and how they go about it.

 - Holistic: looking across business functions and hierarchies to advocate a broad process and customer-centric view of the organisation

-- Professional: qualified by by our professional institute, the CQI, and bound by a rigorous code of conduct.
+- Professional: qualified by our professional institute, the CQI, and bound by a rigorous code of conduct.